papir805/pokemon_classification/README.md

-# Pokemon Legendary Classifier
+# Pokémon Legendary Classifier
-## Goal: Use Pokemon stats to predict whether a Pokemon is legendary, in order to practice classification algorithms like K Nearest Neighbors (kNN) or Logistic Regression.
+## Goal: Use Pokémon stats to predict whether a Pokémon is legendary, in order to practice classification algorithms like K Nearest Neighbors (kNN) or Logistic Regression.

-### Pokemon stats (predictors):
+### Pokémon stats (predictors):
 * HP
 * Attack
 * Defense